Are Whole Life Insurance Polices Worth The Cost?

 What is Whole Life Insurance & How It Works?

-When you purchase a whole life insurance policy, a portion of your premium goes toward the death benefit, and another part goes into a savings component known as cash value.
-This cash value is money you can access while you are still alive.
+When you purchase a whole life insurance policy, a portion of your premium goes toward the death benefit, and the other goes into a savings component known as cash value.

 Key Terms You Need To Know